1. Explain the difference between a hot backup and a cold backup and the benefits associated with each?

-Discard file we must specify within control file by using discard file clause.
+Discard file we must specify within control file by using the discard file clause.

-Discard file also stores reflected record based on when clause condition within control file.
-This condition must be satisfied into table tablename clause.
+Discard file also stores reflected record based on when clause condition within the control file.
+This condition must be satisfied into table name clause.

-In oracle we are declaring global variables in Package Specification only.
-(Oracle sql Interview Questions)
+Answer: In oracle, we are declaring global variables in Package Specification only.